| Title: | Mixed Models for Repeated Measures |

 of the SAS results.

-ObjectsThese methods tidy the estimates from an mmrm
+mmrm ObjectsThese methods tidy the estimates from an mmrm object into a

 summary.